 The performance of the original plans on the new geometries defined the corrections the adaptation algorithms must achieve.
 This was expected to be challenging because the plans were performed without CTV margins for the purpose of this study.
 The scans were taken weekly, which may increase the observed anatomy evolution, but not the setup errors.

 Figure 3 (left) shows V95unadapt-V95plan in the CTV for the cumulative (cum.) dose and the dose in the individual CBCTs, per patient.
 The cumulative distribution was the result of delivering the whole treatment to the successive CBCTs.
 The results per patient were also plotted with boxplots to better represent the plan evolution trend.
 A gradual descend on the value of this parameter was observed as treatment progressed from scan 1 to scan 7.
-All the patients except 2 and 5 presented a 5% drop in at least one scan.
+All the patients, except for 2 and 5, presented a 5% drop in at least one scan.
 Half the patients showed a drop of the accumulated dose of at least 5% in V95, which was 100% in the plans.
-If V95 = 95 % were employed as re-planning criteria for the target coverage, half the cases here presented should have been re-planned based on this criteria only.
+If V95 = 95 % were employed as re-planning criteria for the target coverage, half the cases would have been re-planned.
 Few evaluations on the scans had a V100 > 90% and, although not shown explicitly for brevity, only patient 5 presented a cumulative V100 > 90 % (V100 = 91.0 %), which might have triggered re-planning for all cases, depending on the institution protocol.
 The average D98, mean and D2 dose percentage in the target changed from 98.9, 103.3 and 106.9 % at the original plans to 90.2, 101.8 and 108.4 % in the cumulative distributions.
 If maintaining target coverage in the target is the main goal, the parameters measuring target overdose should be judge having the coverage in mind, as a D2 value similar or better than the plan is only relevant if coverage is provided as well.

 Some cases, such as patient 5, did not show big CTV coverage degradations (figure 3 (top-right)), but the dose levels to OARs increased due to the geometry changes and the loss of conformality.
 On the other hand, patients such as 4, 7 and 8 showed drastic drops in plan quality.
 The original plan and cumulative dose DVHs for patient 7 are shown in figure 3 (right-bottom).